How to have a smooth Divorce – Get past the Financial disclosure

 “We are splitting everything on our own terms, so this information isn’t necessary.”

-“Financial disclosure just seems like a lot of work.”
+“financial disclosure just seems like a lot of work.”

 “I’m concerned that if my spouse or their lawyer sees the real numbers, they’ll come after me for more.”